SAP/luigi/docs/navigation-parameters-reference.md

 ## Profile

 The profile section is a configurable drop-down list available in the top navigation bar.
 Within the configuration, you can override the logout item content (if authorization is configured) and/or add links to Luigi navigation nodes.
-To do so, add the **profile** property to the **navigation** object using the following optional properties:
+To do so, add the **profile** parameter to the **navigation** object using the following optional parameters:

 ### logout
 - **type**: object